InspiryThemes/builderpress-docs/docs/index.md

+#BuilderPress

-# Introduction
+## Introduction
-This documentation is last updated on 15 April 2017
+This documentation is last updated on 23 May 2017

 Thank you for purchasing BuilderPress WordPress Theme .
 If you have any question that is beyond the scope of this documentation, Please feel free to ask for help at our <a href="https://support.inspirythemes.com/" target="_blank">Our Support Site</a> .